Reading-eScience-Centre/coverage-jsapi/examples/GPX_Track.md

 ## Mapping specifics

 A track corresponds to what we call "Trajectory" Domain.
-Each of the track point extension types (like heart rate) is a Parameter.
+Each of the additional track point value types (like heart rate) is a Parameter.
-The set of values for one extension type is then a Range.
+The set of values for one type is then a Range.

 TODO add more details